SimplyBuilt/SimonSays/README.md

 The roles are stored as an integer.
 When using `Roleable` you need add a `roles_mask` column.
 Note that we do not have any generators for this yet.
-Feel free to fork add them!
+Feel free to fork and add them!

 You can customize this attribute using the `:as` option.
 For example: